 What is a condominium?

-A condominium or condo meaning is a private residential living space, similar to an apartment, which an individual or family owns in a building or community with multiple units.
-All condominiums share a nonexclusive common area like yards, swimming pools, gardens, parking spaces, recreation rooms, or gyms controlled by the condominium management.
-Condominiums are similar to apartments except that a single person or corporation owns an apartment building, while a condominium is where different individuals own individual dwelling units.
+A condominium or condo is a private residential living space, similar to an apartment, that an individual or family owns in a building or community with multiple units.
+All condominiums share a nonexclusive common area, such as yards, swimming pools, gardens, parking spaces, recreation rooms, or gyms, controlled by the condominium management.

 What’s the difference between an apartment and a condo?